ice09/blockchainers-tech-sources/content/posts/pay-robots-with-circles-ubi.md

 In a world of true abundance you shouldn't have to work to justify your life.
 {{</blockquote>}}

-Last time, we introduced a [Crypto Payable API](http://blockchainers.tech/pay-robots-with-crypto-money/), which allows for paying Services and APIs with Stable Coins on the xDai chain.
+Last time, we introduced a [Crypto Payable API](http://blockchainers.tech/pay-robots-with-crypto-money/), which allows for paying Services and APIs with Stablecoins on the xDai chain.
 This works for any ERC-20 token as well and even more, it works for Universal Basic Income implementations like [Circles UBI](https://joincircles.net/).

 <figure>
    <img src="https://drive.google.com/uc?export=view&id=1jbx1ggzEPhQj9MVhxg6CLTxk11ts74oF"/>
    <figcaption>Stablecoin, Token and analog payments, same same...</figcaption>
 </figure>

 Circles UBI are ERC-20 Tokens which are individualized.
-So, each user has her own Circles (CRC) Token.
-As there might not be a path for a user, a Group Currency can be used as a "trust hub" between different local Circles communities.
+So, each user has her own Circles (CRC) Token, which are swapped 1:1 through the trust path, enabling untrusted parties to pay each other.
+As the Service or API does not want to deal with trust graphs, it can decide to accept well-known Group Currencies, which can be minted by community members and therefore be used as a "trust hubs" between different local Circles communities and external entities like Services or APIs.

 <figure>
    <img src="https://drive.google.com/uc?export=view&id=1Kf9dSnhPIz6jW_QxTYCJ12dQeIV-WlEK"/>
    <figcaption>Individual Circles Tokens (CRC) vs. Group Currencies</figcaption>
 </figure>

 As a Service or API, only the Group Currency Token (GCT) address has to be known.
-If a user has a path to the Group Currency contract, she can swap her own CRC for the Group Currency Token Owner (GCTO).
+If a user has a path to the Group Currency contract, she can swap her own CRC for the Group Currency Token with the Group Currency Token Owner (GCTO).
+With this GCT she can pay the Service or API.

 <figure>
    <img src="https://drive.google.com/uc?export=view&id=15Mas10wGK6JsEMpPxWS0RxOPZypWvqPO"/>
-   <figcaption>Call Dequence for Circles UBI GroupCurrency Payments</figcaption>
+   <figcaption>Call Sequence for Circles UBI GroupCurrency Payments</figcaption>
 </figure>

 ## But does it work?

-Yes it does, we prepared a very simple demo for paying for (really cheap) Chuck Norris jokes which requires manual transaction identifier signing to correlate the payment and the joke request.
+Yes it does, we prepared a simple demo for paying for (really cheap) Chuck Norris jokes with a Group Currency Token.
+The demo runs on Hardhat only, but could run on xDai with Circles UBI as well.
+The `OrgaHub`, which is necessary for transitive minting, is not deployed on the Mainnet for now.

-The development requires Java 11 (+Maven), some Spring Boot knowledge and internet access.
-The demo requires Docker.

-* All sources and Demo instructions for this blog post: https://github.com/ice09/crypyapi-http-demo
+* All sources and Demo instructions for this blog post: https://github.com/ice09/paid-apis

 ### Next Step: crypyAPI.
 Crypto Payable APIs.